Sergii-Kostanets/attic/README.md

 # **Attic Shop**

-*Attic* is a e-commerce project dedicated to cameras, lenses and accessories for them.
+*Attic Shop* is a e-commerce project dedicated to cameras, lenses and accessories for them.
 All visitors can buy products, create their own user profile to start adding products to their wishlist and leave reviews.
-All reviews need approval by *Attic* website owner so everyone can feel safe from abuse, inappropriate language, etc. The approvals are being made from website UI pages that only is accessed by website owner.
+All reviews need approval by *Attic Shop* website owner so everyone can feel safe from abuse, inappropriate language, etc. The approvals are being made from website UI pages that only is accessed by website owner.

 This website was created for Portfolio Project #5 - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).